Guy-Cohen1/Systems-Programming-OOP/task 1/README.md

-Here’s a draft README that you can use for your repository containing the solutions for each of the tasks.
-You can modify it further based on your specific preferences or repository structure.

----

 # C Programming Assignments

 This repository contains solutions to three C programming assignments, each focusing on different concepts such as arrays, strings, and simulation of smart systems.